akshatjain2412/Spring-App/README.md

     - Navigate to `http://localhost:8080` in your browser.
 ## Website Screenshot

-Here is a preview of the FoodFrenzy interface:
+Here is a preview of the Applicaton interface: